 All students must arrange to have official transcripts of academic records sent to the Admissions and Records Office.
 A high school senior should have the transcript sent after graduation.
-Transcripts must be mailed directly from the institution in which the student was enrolled and cannot be considered official unless they arrive in Admissions and Records unopened.
+Transcripts must be mailed directly from the institution at which the student was enrolled and are not considered official unless they arrive in Admissions and Records unopened.